 8. Determine Where the Spices Go

-Select an upper cabinet to the right or left of the stove area for the spices.
+Select an upper cabinet for the spices to the right or left of the stove area.
 Another great area is the drawer next to the stove.

 As with any other pantry group, herbs should be together on a shelf area.
 Use a tiered spice rack on the shelf to better see everything without much effort.

 9. Light Up!